Settlement Information for Newcomers

 For more information:

-The Interim Federal Health (IFH) Program is a program that pays for medical services for a short period of time for some refugees and refugee claimants.
+The Interim Federal Health Program (IFHP) is a program that pays for medical services for a short period of time for some refugees and refugee claimants.
 It is not designed to replace provincial health insurance and does not provide the same extent of coverage as the Medical Services Plan of British Columbia (MSP).
 Refugees and refugee claimants may be eligible if they cannot afford to pay for medical services and are not covered under MSP or private health insurance.
-After receiving coverage under MSP, refugees and refugee claimants may still be eligible for partial benefits under the IFH program for up to 12 months after arrival in Canada.
+After receiving coverage under MSP, refugees and refugee claimants may still be eligible for partial benefits under the IFHP program for up to 12 months after arrival in Canada.

 For more information: